trinity-tech-io/feeds-service/README.md

 $ cd YOUR-PATH/bin
 $ ./feedsd
 ```
-Defaultly, all data generated from running would be cached in your $HOME/.feeds unless you update the configuration file with your preference.
+By default, all data generated from running would be cached in your $HOME/.feeds unless you update the configuration file with your preference.

 ### Paring/Binding service

 As feeds service started, open browser with address **http://localhost:10080**,  start to conduct the binding/paring procedure with feeds dApp on mobile device.

-## 4. Run from Docker
+## 3. Run from Docker
 - Build docker image[Optional]
 ```
 docker build -t elastos/feeds-node PROJECT_ROOT